eupston/midi-mason/README.md

-# midi-mason-api
+# midi-mason
-A restful api for generating midi patterns, drums and melody sequences using Google Magenta AI
+A Web Application for generating midi drums using Google Magenta AI, creating, and sharing beats.